Nodal domain theorems for $p$-Laplacians on signed graphs: Perron-Frobenius theorem on antibalanced graphs

-As is well known, the Perron-Frobenius theorem implies for any connected graph that, the first eigenvalue of its generalized Laplacian (with $p=2$) is simple and the corresponding eigenfunction is positive on every vertex.
-For the generalized $p$-Laplacian on graphs with $p>1$, the same property has been shown in \cite[Theorem 4.1]{DPT21}.
-For the case of a connected antibalanced signed graph, it was shown in \cite[Theorem 3.13]{GL21+} that the largest eigenvalue of $\Delta_p^\sigma$ with $p=2$ is simple and the corresponding eigenfunction is positive on every vertex.
+As is well known, the Perron-Frobenius theorem implies for any connected graph that, the first eigenvalue of its linear Laplacian (i.e., $p$-Laplacian with $p=2$) is simple and the corresponding eigenfunction can be taken to be positive on every vertex.
+For the $p$-Laplacian on graphs with $p>1$, the same property has been shown in \cite[Theorem 4.1]{DPT21} and \cite[Theorem 1.1]{HW20}.
+For the case of connected antibalanced signed graphs, it was shown in \cite[Theorem 3.13]{GL21+} that the largest eigenvalue of $\Delta_p^\sigma$ with $p=2$ is simple and the corresponding eigenfunction can be taken to be positive on every vertex.
 This can be considered as a Perron-Frobenius theorem for Laplacians on antibalanced signed graphs.
-In this section, we prove a nonlinear version of that for $p$-Laplacians on antibalaced graphs with $p>1$.
+In this section, we prove a nonlinear version of \cite[Theorem 3.13]{GL21+} for $p$-Laplacians on antibalanced signed graphs with $p>1$ by using the estimate in Theorem \ref{thm:weak nodal domain} for the number $\overline{\mathfrak{W}}(f)$ of anti-weak nodal domains.